-A job vacancy is posted by the employing department with Financial Aid, Student Employment Services, by completing the online student jobs form.
-Information provided on the form should include start date for appointment, department name, department mail code, position number, job classification, job description and special requirements, work hours, whether the job is to be listed as FWS or non-FWS, whether the job should be listed as security sensitive and all applicable contact information.
+A job vacancy is posted by the employing department with the Career Development Center, Student Employment Services, by completing the online student jobs form.
+Information provided on the form should include start date for appointment, department name, job title, salary, job location, job classification, job description and special requirements, whether the job is to be listed as FWS or non-FWS, whether the job should be listed as security sensitive and all applicable contact information.

-The job vacancy is posted on the Student Employment Services website (https://studentjobs.siu.edu) so that all students will have equal access to the information.
+The job vacancy is posted on the Student Employment Services website (studentjobs.siu.edu) so that all students will have equal access to the information.

 The Student Employment Referral indicates student eligibility for student employment.
-No applicant should be considered for student employment until he/she presents to the employer the Student Employment Referral.
+No applicant can be hired for student employment until they presents to the employer the Student Employment Referral.

 When a department has made a decision to hire a student employee, the employing department completes the employing unit section of the Student Employment Referral, (I-9) form, and other hiring documents.

 All students to be employed must return the completed Student Employment Referral, I-9, and other hiring documents in person to Financial Aid, Student Employment Services and obtain a yellow Supplemental Payroll Time Card to begin work.